willwright/gitrelease-py/docs/_docs/usage.md

 ## next

 ## prune
-`prune` will prune a version down to a specified number of release branches.
+`prune` will prune the *current* version down to a specified number of release branches.
 The function will delete both local and remote branches from all origins.

 *Arguments*